Functions

 The first occurs when you find yourself writing similar code multiple times.
 You’d prefer not to do that, as having more code means more space for mistakes to hide and more material to read for people trying to understand the program.
 So you take the repeated functionality, find a good name for it, and put it into a function.

 The second way is that you find you need some functionality that you haven’t written yet and that sounds like it deserves its own function.
-You start by naming the function, then write its body.
+You start by naming the function, and then write its body.
 You might even start writing code that uses the function before you actually define the function itself.

 How difficult it is to find a good name for a function is a good indication of how clear a concept it is that you’re trying to wrap.
 Let’s go through an example.